cidrondev/Validation-of-object-type-with-machinelearning/README.md

 # Validation-of-object-type-with-machinelearning
-Program was created by Daniel Persson and Petter Gullin This program was created for our B-essay (B-uppsats), the B-essay is included in the repository.
+Program was created by Daniel Persson and Petter Gullin.
+This program was created for our B-essay (B-uppsats), the B-essay is included in the repository.

 Thank you Albin Larsson [abbe98](https://github.com/Abbe98) on github for all the techincal help and guidance on this project